What Is a Minimum Viable Product (MVP)?

 Spotify

-Spotify is a great example of a startup that focused on a single-feature MVP.
+Spotify is a great example of a company that focused on a single-feature MVP.
 Back in 2006, when founders Daniel Ek and Martin Lorentzon came up with the idea for Spotify, there were few options for streaming music.
 Wanting to get to market quickly, Ek and Lorentzon focused on a single feature when building their MVP — the ability to stream music.
 They built their MVP, a desktop application, in just four months and by 2007 began beta testing with influential music bloggers in Sweden.
 15 years later, Spotify has over 300 million active monthly users and over 170 million premium users.

 “We spent an insane amount of time focusing on latency when no one cared because we were hell-bent on making it feel like you had all the world’s music on your hard drive.
 Obsessing over small details can sometimes make all the difference.
 That’s what I believe is the biggest misunderstanding about the minimum viable product concept.
 That is the V in the MVP.” — Daniel Ek, founder of Spotify